 However, some Airbnb managers vary their fees based on a number of different factors including:

-- Market: Charging higher fees in top tourist destinations and lower fees in less popular locations.
+- Market: Charging higher fees (25%-30%) in top tourist destinations and high-demand urban areas due to increased competition and higher property values

-- Size of home: Managing larger properties tends to cost less.
+- Size of home: Managing larger properties tends to cost less on a percentage basis

-- Condition of home: Airbnb properties in a poor state might render higher fees to get them in proper shape and to compensate for potentially lower occupancy.
-Some Airbnb management companies may turn down a property if it is in disrepair.
+- Condition of home: Airbnb properties in poor condition might face higher fees to get them in proper shape and to compensate for potentially lower occupancy

-- Revenue: Low-revenue properties are charged a higher percentage fee to cover the cost of operations, whereas high-revenue properties are charged a lower percentage fee.
-Awning is willing to renegotiate rates if properties outperform expected revenue.
+- Revenue: Low-revenue properties are charged a higher percentage fee to cover the cost of operations, whereas high-revenue properties are charged a lower percentage fee

 Many serial real estate investors wonder if they can get a discount on the Airbnb management fees when bringing in multiple vacation rentals.
-The truth of the matter is that most large-scale, nationwide companies are quite robust when it comes to their fees and do not offer much discounts.
-Awning offers discounts to Airbnb managers that onboard multiple properties.
+The truth of the matter is that most large-scale, nationwide companies are quite robust when it comes to their fees and do not offer substantial discounts.
+However, some companies like Awning offer discounts to property managers that onboard multiple properties.

 How Airbnb Management Fees Are Calculated

-To understand how Airbnb management fees are calculated by companies, let’s take a look at a specific example: the calculation of a 10% management fee.
+To understand how Airbnb management fees are calculated by companies, let's take a look at a specific example using platform fees.

-Let’s say your property earned a total revenue of $1,000 last month.
+Let's say your property earned a total revenue of $1,000 last month.
 In most cases this is collected by the Airbnb manager.
-At the end of the month, they will take out their standard fee of 10%, equivalent to $100.
-Afterwards, they will take any additional fees incurred during this month such as amenity maintenance and repairs, let’s say another $350.
-At the end, the remainder ($550) will be wired to the host.
-This example does not include the fee that booking platforms like Airbnb charge property managers directly.
+At the end of the month, they will take out their standard fee of 15%, equivalent to $150.
+Afterwards, they will take any additional fees incurred during this month such as amenity maintenance and repairs, let's say another $200.
+At the end, the remainder ($650) will be wired to the host.

 - Total revenue: Includes booking and all fees collected from guests